dkfz-unite/unite-indices/Docs/search-engine.md

     - Index is populated by [Specimens Feed](https://github.com/dkfz-unite/unite-specimens-feed) service.
 - [**Genes**](#genes-index) - genes centric index.
     - Allows to search for genes and their related information.
-    - Index is populated by [Genome Feed](https://github.com/dkfz-unite/unite-genome-feed) service.
+    - Index is populated by [Omics Feed](https://github.com/dkfz-unite/unite-omics-feed) service.
 - [**Variants**](#variants-index) - variants centric index.
     - Allows to search for variants and their related information.
     - All variants share the same index and can be of one of the following types: `SM`, `CNV`, or `SV`.
-    - Index is populated by [Genome Feed](https://github.com/dkfz-unite/unite-genome-feed) service.
+    - Index is populated by [Omics Feed](https://github.com/dkfz-unite/unite-omics-feed) service.

 All the data in different indices can be filtered by cross reference search [criteria](./search-criteria.md).